riceissa/issarice.com/wiki/product reviews.md

 # Protein bars

 I feel pretty confused about what protein bars are good (in the sense of being safe to consume over long periods of time).
 These days I tend to eat both Costco's brand of protein bars (chocolate chip cookie dough + chocolate brownie) and Probar meal on-the-go (peanut butter chocolate chip).
 Neither of these bars causes problems for me after I eat them (in the past, some bars I have tried like Zone Perfect bars have caused hunger attacks shortly after consuming them).
 They are also tasty enough and filling.
 The probar ones are a bit too sweet.

+# Microsoft Comfort Mouse 3000

+This is some crappy default mouse that Microsoft made at one point, but I love it.
+After I stopped using the Microsoft Pro Intellimouse (see above) I switched to this mouse.
+Some things I like about this mouse:

+- It is light and is the right size for my hands, so does not cause my wrists to hurt.
+- The scroll wheel has notches but it's not too heavy so I can scroll quickly if needed.
+- The sensor works on my shiny mousepad (many mice fail to work on my shiny mousepad)
+- The sensor position is centered with respect to the body of the mouse so I can prevent the mouse sensor from being detected simply by tilting the mouse towards me instead of lifting it.
+- The rear of the mouse is round so it is easy to tilt it.

+Some things I don't like about it are:

+- It does not have well-defined left and right click buttons, so I very occasionally click both buttons at once.
+- One of the pad things underneath keeps coming off once every few months.
+So far I've been able to clean it and stick it back every time, but at some point it may come off for good?
+I wish they had more securely attached the pads.
+- Also because Microsoft seems to have stopped making this mouse model, it's now sold for $130 on Amazon which is ridiculous.
+I have seen it sold used at a second hand/thrift store for like $4 once (but the USB part was damaged so it didn't actually work, and one of the pads underneath was missing).
+I hope to find more soon so that I can stock up on this mouse (as I've learned over the years, there is actually quite a bit of variance in how good a mouse is for e.g. not causing hand pain, and my preferences seem kind of unusual so I can't just read online reviews and buy one that other people like).